babashka/cli/README.md

 In the above example, `:help true` wires up automatic `--help`/`-h` support and terse error messages for you.
 See [Subcommands > Help](#help-1) for customizing it.

-We use the `cli/command` function to turn an option spec into a subcommand structure.
-While the above CLI doesn't have any subcommands, you could view it as a special case of a multi-subcommand CLI with 0 levels.
+The CLI uses a table (the first argument to `dispatch`): a vector of command entries.
+Each entry's `:cmds` is its subcommand path.
+This CLI has no subcommands, so its single entry uses `:cmds []`: a special case of a multi-subcommand CLI with 0 levels.

 And this is how you run it: